pmnkarthikraja/ReferralRiddle/README.md

 ` TOKEN_KEY=dfafsfdasfasdf212jkdkma1233kmsdfaf1211n2knkjnk21nkn02989`

 7. Start Backend Project: yarn start or npm start
+8. It will establish mongoDB connection.
+9. As I given open ip address in the cloud setup 0.0.0.0/0, So you can able to establish connection.

 -----Application Usage-------
 1. Visit http://localhost:3000 in your web browser to access the frontend of the Referral Program System.